1946 Cardiganshire County Council election

 The seventeenth election to Cardiganshire County Council took place in March 1946.
 It was preceded by the 1937 election with the scheduled 1940 and 1943 being postponed due to the Second World War, and followed by the 1949 election.

 Candidates

 27 candidates were returned unopposed, all but three of whom were retiring members.
 This resulted in 23 contests, the largest number since 1922.
 The contested wards included five of the six wards at Aberystwyth, where very few contests had taken place in the inter-war period.
 While the overwhelming majority of candidates stood as Independents, there were four Labour candidates.

 Eight aldermen retired, of whom four sought election.

 Outcome

 The new council was composed entirely of Independents, apart from a sole Labour councillor who won a seat at Aberystwyth.
-However, a number of long-serving councillors were deferred including three at Aberystwyth.
+However, there were a number of long-serving councillors who lost their seats, including three at Aberystwyth.

 At Felinfach, Simon Davies, a retiring alderman, defeated Gwladys Davies of Llanllyr who had represented the ward since 1928.